top of page

 While there are many benefits of social media, excessive use can have a negative impact on your mental health.
 Social media has been reported to lower self-esteem, increase stress, spread misinformation, and even cause internet addiction.
 Social media use can be considered excessive if you spend too much time online, if it negatively affects your mood, or if you find yourself compulsively checking your social media feeds.

-How to Know When It’s Time for a Break
+How The Impact of Social Media on Your Mental Health can Tell You When It's Time for a Break

 Lowered Self-Esteem